HackGT/bolt/README.md

  - A postrgesql server and database
  - Install dependencies: `npm install`
+    - **NOTE:** For server deployments, the `postinstall` NPM script, which will also run when you run `npm install`, will try to run the Knex (database abstraction layer) migrations.
+Since you probably haven't added your database configuration, this step will fail.
+Just ignore the error for now and follow the steps after this to properly run the migrations.
  - Configure the required environment variables in `configs/config.json`.
 You can copy and rename `configs/configs.json.example`.
+ - Re-run the database migrations using `npm run knex:migrate:latest`.
 # Client setup

 Note: the hardware desk page (/admin/desk) relies on a WebSocket connection to the server.
 The client assumes that you are